rkaunismaa/LLaMa2_PlayGround/LangChain/README.md

 Keeping an eye on the running costs of using OpenAI.
 Yeah it adds up, and I really want to focus on doing everything locally!
 So no OpenAI or Pinecode stuff at all.

-Guessing it will be some variation of LLama2 with Faiss or Chroma or Milva
+Guessing it will be some variation of LLama2 with Faiss or Chroma or Milva.

+To copy files out of the hfpt_Nov20 container, below is a working example of this ...

+docker cp 9ef7ecd7959f:/root/.cache/huggingface/hub/models--Salesforce--blip-image-captioning-large  /home/rob/Data3/huggingface/transformers

+... notice the "9ef7ecd7959f:/root/.cache ..."

 ## Tuesday, November 14, 2023